SACHSTech/Lesson-Nested-Loops/README.md

 <br>

 ### 2. Triangle of Stars (Left-Aligned)
-Ask for `n`.
-Print a left-aligned triangle.
+Ask for the number of rows.
+Print a left-aligned triangle of `*` symbols, as in the example below.

 ```